DeFiCh/ain/doc/setup-nodes-docker.md

 }
 ```

-In the background, `defi-cli` read the information automatically from `/data/regtest/.cookie`.
+In the background, `bitcoin-cli` read the information automatically from `/data/regtest/.cookie`.
 In production, the path would not contain the regtest part.

 #### Using rpcauth for remote authentication